CFSAN-Biostatistics/snp-pipeline/docs/faq.rst

 A: Gaps, “-“, are either missing bases (indels) or cases where there is insufficient information to make a consensus call (coverage depth too low, or consensus base frequency too low).

+**Q: Why are some snps missing from the snp matrix even when the snps were called by VarScan?**

+A: Older versions of VarScan failed to generate the header section of some VCF files.
+This in turn, caused the SNP Pipeline to ignore the first snp in the VCF file.
+Upgrade to a newer version VarScan.

 .. _faq-performance-label: